Changes to NTLM authentication for HttpWebRequest in Version 3.5 SP1

 The NTLM authentication process used with integrated Windows authentication includes a challenge issued by the destination computer and sent back to the client computer.
 When a computer receives a challenge it generated itself, the authentication will fail unless the connection is a loop back connection (IPv4 address 127.0.0.1, for example).

 When accessing a service running on an internal Web server, it is common to access the service using a URL similar to http://contoso/service or https://contoso/service.
 The name "contoso" is often not the computer name of the computer on which the service is deployed.
-Naming support using Active Directory, DNS, NetBIOS, the local computer's hosts file (typically WINDOWS\system32\drivers\etc\hosts, for example), or the local computer's lmhosts file (typically WINDOWS\system32\drivers\etc\lmhosts, for example) are configured to send requests to "contoso" to the appropriate server computer.
+The System.Net and related namespaces support using Active Directory, DNS, NetBIOS, the local computer's hosts file (typically WINDOWS\system32\drivers\etc\hosts, for example), or the local computer's lmhosts file (typically WINDOWS\system32\drivers\etc\lmhosts, for example) to resolve names to addresses.
+The name "contoso" is resolved so that requests sent to "contoso" are sent to the appropriate server computer.

 The AuthenticationManager class controls the managed authentication components ("modules") that are used by WebRequest derivative classes and the WebClient class.
 The AuthenticationManager class provides a property that exposes a AuthenticationManager.CustomTargetNameDictionary object, indexed by URI string, for applications to supply a custom SPN string to be used during authentication.